LUDVIG: Learning-Free Uplifting of 2D Visual Features to Gaussian Splatting Scenes: From 3D uplifting to downstream tasks

-We assume that a \textit{foreground mask} of the object to be segmented is provided on the \emph{reference frame}~$I_1$.
-The foreground masks are either \emph{scribbles} or a whole \emph{reference mask} of the object, both of which define a set of \textit{foreground pixels} $\mathcal{P}$.
-In the following, we present the proposed approaches for segmentation using SAM and DINOv2 features, based on both types of foreground masks.
+We assume that a foreground mask of the object to be segmented is provided on the \emph{reference frame}~$I_1$.
+This mask can either be a full segmentation or a sparse set of \emph{scribbles}, both defining a set of foreground pixels $\mathcal{P}$.
+The task is to generate a 2D segmentation mask on one or more \emph{target frames} based on the foreground from the \emph{reference frame}.
+It is evaluated with the intersection over union (IoU).